SubleXBle/Fail2Ban-Report/README.md

 - ⚡ Interact with IPs (e.g., manually block, unblock, or report to external services)
 - 📂 Maintain **jail-specific** persistent blocklists (JSON) with `active` and `pending` status
 - 🔄 Sync those lists with your system firewall using **ufw**
 - 🚨 Show **warning indicators** when ban rates exceed configurable thresholds
+- 🚨 Show **warning indicators** when am IP Address is present more than once in one or more jails.

 > **Note:** Direct integration with other firewalls or native Fail2Ban jail commands is not yet implemented.